Core Idea

 Stocks as Buffers: Where Resilience Lives

-- Stocks act as buffers: food reserves, cash reserves, spare manufacturing capacity, redundant infrastructure.
+- Stocks act as buffers: food reserves, cash reserves, spare capacity, redundant infrastructure

-- High-flow, low-stock systems (just-in-time supply chains, lean inventories) are efficient precisely because they eliminate buffers — and therefore fragile when shocks arrive.
+- High-flow, low-stock systems (just-in-time supply chains) are efficient precisely because they eliminate buffers — making them fragile when shocks arrive

-The COVID-19 pandemic made this trade-off visceral: supply chains optimised for efficiency over decades collapsed within weeks when demand patterns shifted unexpectedly.
+The COVID-19 pandemic made this trade-off visceral: supply chains optimised for efficiency over decades collapsed within weeks when demand patterns shifted.

 Meta-Resilience: Adaptive Capacity

-- This is the difference between a system that recovers to its original state and one that adapts to a new stable state.
+- This is the difference between recovering to the original state and adapting to a new stable state

 Why Resilience Erodes

-- The costs of maintaining buffers are visible and immediate (inventory carrying costs, spare capacity, redundancy).
+- The costs of maintaining buffers are visible and immediate (inventory carrying costs, spare capacity)

 Related Concepts